The One Where Michael Leaves: Release

 A preview of "The One Where Michael Leaves", along with other episodes of the second season, was released onto Fox's official website in October 2004, several weeks prior to its premiere.
-In the United States, the episode was watched by 6.61 million viewers during its original broadcast on November 7, 2004.
+The episode was first broadcast on November 7, 2004 on the Fox Network at 8:30 p.m.
+Eastern Standard Time in the United States.
+It was watched by 6.61 million viewers during its original airing.
 It received a 2.4% share among adults between the ages of 18 and 49, meaning that it was seen by 2.4% of all households in that demographic.
-It marked an increase in viewership from the previous episode, "Let 'Em Eat Cake", which had earned a 1.8% rating and drew in 5.08 million viewers.
+The broadcast marked an increase in viewership from the previous episode, "Let 'Em Eat Cake", which had earned a 1.8% rating and drew in 5.08 million viewers.

 "The One Where Michael Leaves" was first released on home video in the United States on October 11, 2005, in the Complete Second Season DVD box set.
+It, along with "Ready, Aim, Marry Me!" and "Sword of Destiny", are the only episodes of the set to not come with accompanying deleted scenes.
 In 2013, a soundtrack compiling every song from the first four seasons of the series entitled "At Long Last...Music and Songs From Arrested Development" was released, including the song "I'm Blue, Man" from the episode.